PhilipSolo1/NetJSONPublic/README.md

 ### Usage
 #### `loadnetjson`

-Devription: Loads a JSON file from a URL
+Description: Loads a JSON file from a URL

 Arguments/Input: `loadnetjson(<URL>)`